andrastantos/brew/docs/cpu/isa_details.rst

 For load operations, the destination type is not altered.
 Instead, the type of the destination is used to control the way the load is performed.

 For immediate loads (where the value is part of the instruction), the value is first sign-extended to 32-bits, then :ref:`broadcast<type_broadcast>` to the destination type and finally assigned to the destination register. :code:`VEND` controls the lanes affected by the load.
-An implementation can optimize operation by skipping lanes below :code:`VSTART`, however this behavior is not mandatory.
-If these lanes are skipped, their value will be unaffected.

 For loads from memory, the length of the load of scalar types is determined by the operation: 32, 16 or 8 bits are loaded.

 For vector types, 8- and 16-bit loads as well as MEMLL operations raise an :code:`exc_type` exception.
-Other load operations use :code:`VSTART` and :code:`VEND` to determine the lanes to be loaded.
+Other load operations use :code:`VSTART` (if implemented) and :code:`VEND` to determine the lanes to be loaded.
 The logical address of the load is provided in the instruction corresponds to the first byte of the vector register, even if :code:`VSTART` is non-0.
-An implementation can choose to optimize loads by skipping bytes between 0 and :code:`VSTART`, though this behavior is not mandatory.
-If implemented, the value of skipped bytes is not altered.

 For 'full' loads of vector types, the value of :code:`VEND` is ignored, and treaded as if it was set to :code:`VLEN`.

+The offset register must be of logical type :code:`INT32`.
+If not, a :code:`exc_type` exception is raised.

 An implementation is not required to guarantee in-order load of bytes within the vector register.

 If - during the operation - an implementation-defined access violation exception occurs, the :code:`VSTART` register will be set to the first byte that was not completely loaded.
-This behavior is required by all implementations, even those that ignore :code:`VSTART` during loads.

 .. todo:: this is weird.
 This means that vector types really only support MEM[]-style loads and stores. all the other variants make only sense for scalars.
 Are we sure we're using the instruction space efficiently?